 The City can be divided into two parts, the old town (Vieux Nice) and the modern town.
 Vieux Nice occupies a relatively small triangular area at the foot of Château Hill, at the extreme eastern end of the Promenade des Anglais, better explored as an entity.
 Baroque churches, ancient streets and the colourful Place Rossetti create an amazing atmosphere unrivalled elsewhere on the Côte d’Azur.

 The modern city of Nice occupies the huge urban area which surrounds the old town.
-It includes many attractions including the aforementioned Promenade and all its adjacent beaches looking out over the beautiful Baie des Anges, the strangely out of place Russian Orthodox Church, the romantic Roman ruins at Cimiez, the fascinating Musée Masséna which features the history of Nice and the renowned botanical garden of Parc Phoenix to name but a few.
+It includes many attractions including the aforementioned Promenade and all its adjacent beaches looking out over the beautiful Baie des Anges.
+Furthermore, the strangely out of place Russian Orthodox Church, the romantic Roman ruins at Cimiez, the fascinating Musée Masséna which features the history of Nice and the renowned botanical garden of Parc Phoenix to name but a few, all await your attention.

-However, this page is about much more than Nice itself!
-It also covers the beautiful mountainous territory to the north known as the ‘L’Arrière Pays Niçois’.
+However, this page is about much more than Nice itself.
+In addition, it also covers the beautiful mountainous territory to the north known as the ‘L’Arrière Pays Niçois’.
 Also called ‘Nice Beyond’ which includes the Mercantour National Park.
 ‘Nice Beyond’ is only an hour away by car to the North and can be accessed by two separate routes.
 One of these is along the beautiful Vésubie Valley to the gateway of the Mercantour itself at St Martin Vésubie.
 The other proceeds along the equally beautiful Bévéra and Roya Valleys which lie further to the east.

 As if all this isn’t enough, there are many more fabulous places to visit to the east of Nice.
 Drive along one of the three Corniches or, alternatively, take the train or bus to the Italian border at Menton.
 Villefranche next door boasts a beautiful harbour and a fascinating medieval covered street amongst its other charms.

 From here the Moyenne Corniche leads to the famous and impressive perched village of Eze.
 Proceed to fabled Monaco Monte Carlo while further east lies beautiful Menton.
-From here sample the delights of Liguria across the border in Italy for good measure!
+Whilst here why not sample the delights of Liguria across the border in Italy for good measure?

-Don’t forget to click on the yellow bar above for details about when to go to in the Nice; what it costs to travel within the Nice; transportation to and from (and within) the Nice; informative background reading that digs deeper into Nice history culture, cuisine, recommended reading, movies set in the Nice and a photo montage of Nice images.
+Finally, don’t forget to click on the yellow bar above for details about when to go to Nice; what it costs to travel within the Nice; transportation to and from (and within) Nice; informative background reading that digs deeper into Nice’s history, culture, cuisine.
+Moreover there is also some recommended reading, movies and a photo montage of Nice images.

 Nice and Beyond is a year round destination.
 Mild Winters and warm Summers on the Coast are pretty much guaranteed although it will be very busy during high Summer, especially in July and August.
 In the Beyond however is one place you can be absolutely certain won’t be busy at any time and you’ll be able to enjoy all the amazing year-round activities which the fabulous Mountains and the fascinating Mercantour National Park can offer.